Home Collections Best Performing Debt Funds in 2024

 Interest Income

-The interest income can be calculated by summing up the interest received from each debt security in the portfolio.
+You can calculate the interest income by summing up the interest received from each debt security in the portfolio.
 If a fund has multiple securities, you would calculate the weighted average of the interest income based on the proportion of each security in the portfolio.

 Capital Appreciation